kurdin/console-remote/README.md

 ##Remote JavaScript <a href="http://console.re">Console.Re</a> Connector script for advanced realtime logging and debugging.

 Send log, debug or test information from any webpage, web application or node.js to remote logger.
-View output results on any device: your tablet, phone or in a separate browser window at http://console.re/project-channel-name.
+View output results on any device: tablet, phone or in a separate browser window at http://console.re/project-channel-name.

 Connector script extends `console` object adding new methods for sending messages to remote logger with:

 <a href="#consolerelog">`console.re.log();`</a> <a href="#consolereinfo">`console.re.info();`</a> <a href="#consoleredebug">`console.re.debug();` <a href="#consolerewarn">`console.re.warn();`</a> <a href="#consolereerror">`console.re.error();`</a> <a href="#consolerecount">`console.re.count();`</a> <a href="#consoleretest">`console.re.test();`</a> <a href="#consolereassert">`console.re.assert();`</a> <a href="#consoleretime">`console.re.time();`</a> <a href="#consoleretimeend">`console.re.timeEnd();`</a> <a href="#consoleretrace">`console.re.trace();`</a> <a href="#consolereclear">`console.re.clear();`</a>

-Moreover, using in browsers, log information about DOM elements, CSS properties, track Media Queries and Window size changes with:
+Moreover, while using in browsers, log information about DOM elements, CSS properties, track Media Queries and Window size changes with:

 <a href="#consoleresize">`console.re.size();`</a> <a href="#consolerecss">`console.re.css();`</a> <a href="#consoleremedia">`console.re.media();`</a>